 See your doctor or pharmacist if you think you might have a UTI.
 In most cases, a 3 to 5 day course of antibiotics is needed to treat the infection and reduce the risk of it spreading to the kidneys and causing pyelonephritis.

 If the pain and symptoms do not resolve within 48 hours of starting antibiotics, go back to your doctor or nurse.
-Sometimes a different antibiotic is needed (if the bacteria is resistant) or further investigations may be needed.
+Sometimes a different antibiotic is needed (if the bacteria is resistant) or further investigations may be recommended.